-Delegates would stay on the Island and the program would be held within the historic industrial precinct.
+Delegates would stay on the island and the program would be held within the historic industrial precinct.

 Full of gritty glamour, the atmospheric Turbine Shop is the largest building on Cockatoo Island and, at the time of its finished construction in 1946, was the largest building in the Southern Hemisphere.
 With its raw industrial character, exposed steel structure, soaring ceilings with overhead gantry cranes and bare concrete floors, this immense industrial building makes an impressive setting for the Youth Forum.

 Stay on Cockatoo Island where you will feel a world away from the hustle and bustle of the city in the middle of Sydney Harbour, while still only 25 minutes by ferry from Circular Quay.
 A peaceful industrial landscape steeped in Australian history.
-Cockatoo Island boasts a unique waterfront deluxe camping experience to all Youth Forum 2020 attendees providing an opportunity to sleep under the stars in the heart of the world’s best harbour.
+Cockatoo Island boasts a unique waterfront deluxe camping experience to all Youth Forum 2023 attendees providing an opportunity to sleep under the stars in the heart of the world’s best Harbour.

-Youth Forum delegates will stay in deluxe camping, twin share accommodation on the Island during their event.
+Youth Forum delegates will stay in deluxe camping, twin share accommodation on the island during their event.
 This communal campground experience has been specifically chosen to encourage interaction with all delegates and exploration of the Island throughout the weekend.

 Some alternative accommodation options are available for delegates with special requirements.